First, What is Serverless?

 Now let’s deploy our function using this command:

-$ fission function create --name hello --env go --code /tmp/hello.go --entrypoint Handler
+$ fission function create --name hello --env go --src /tmp/hello.go --entrypoint Handler

 Finally, we can invoke our function, using this command: